 In relationships, these nerves tend to collide.
 In most situations, this creates a destructive cycle of conflict that tends to end in divorce.
 Here is an example that demonstrates this:

 Let's say that I have a relationship someone.
 No matter how wonderful she may be, she will never be wonderful enough to keep my hurt from being triggered.
 It's like having a bad sunburn.
 Sooner or later, something is going to touch it.

 When this nerve is struck, I won’t notice that I have a nerve that is being triggered.
 I will only notice what triggered it.
 HER!
-Subconsciously, I will perceive you as a threat.
+Subconsciously, I will perceive her as a threat.
 In an automatic attempt to protect myself from this perceived threat, I will get defensive and put up my walls of protection.
 I will then become judgmental and act destructively.
 This triggers her hurt.

 Instantly, she will feel threatened.
 To protect herself from me, she will put up her walls of protection and either attack or withdraw.
 Then my hurt gets triggered even more and I become more critical of her.
 Then she becomes more critical of me.
 Then I become more critical of her.

 Without knowing, we create a cycle of conflict, a cycle of hurting, attacking, and withdrawing from each other.
 This cycle then goes on and on without either person ever noticing his or her role in the conflict.

 The problem may seem to be what the other person is doing, but it’s not.
 This is not the problem.
 It's the symptom.
 The real problem is the underlying cycle of conflict and the hurt that fuels it.
 Fortunately, all of this can be healed.

 To learn more, get the video course or schedule an appointment.
 I can walk you through the healing process.
 In the next few articles, you will learn more about how these issues sabotage your life and how they take away your power.
 Then you will learn how to get your power back and turn your situation around.

 Watch the video and learn more about the